jyotibikash/apache-kafka-docker/README.md

 bin/kafka-topics.sh --create --topic my-first-topic --zookeeper localhost:2181 --partitions 1 --replication-factor 3
 ```
 ### So what we have done is
-*Commands:
+Commands:
-    *-- topic: topic name
+   - -- topic: topic name
-    *--zookeeper: zookeeper host:port
+   - ---zookeeper: zookeeper host:port
-    *--partitions: How many partitions each bootstrap server will have for parallel processing
+   - --partitions: How many partitions each broker will have for parallel processing
-    *--replication-factor: This will decide how many copies we have to keep for data
+   - --replication-factor: How many copies of data to be kept for fault tolerance

 #### So the above command is telling that we want to create a topic which will be having 1 partition across the botstrap server and with 3 replicas.
 This can be verified by the following.
 ```
 bin/kafka-topics.sh --describe --topic my-first-topic --zookeeper localhost:2181
 *Topic: my-first-topic   PartitionCount: 1       ReplicationFactor: 3    Configs: Topic: my-first-topic   Partition:     Leader: 3       Replicas: 3,1,2  Isr: 3,1,2*
 ```
-### So the above tells zookeeper though we have 3 bootstrap-servers listening on 9093,9094,9095 to elect one as leader which is 3 in our case and (1 and 2 are worker).
+### So the above tells zookeeper though we have 3 brokers listening on 9093,9094,9095 to elect one as leader which is 3 in our case and (1 and 2 are worker).
 Also under each we have 3 replicas of data store.
-**Replicas: There are 3 replication of our data which zookeeper matching with ISR (In-Sync Replicas) which in case will be auto mapped by zookeeper in case any fault-tolerance**
+**Replicas**: There are 3 replication of our data which zookeeper matching with ISR (In-Sync Replicas) to tolerate leader/worker failure.

 ### With all this set let us publish some messages and consume that in another session.
 ```